KomendaKacper/Verify_JSON_file/README.md

 **Testing Data:**

 In addition to predefined test scenarios, the tests utilize JSON files located in the `json_test_files` folder.
-These files contain various IAM policy configurations, allowing for more extensive testing beyond what's defined directly in the test code.
 By incorporating external files, the tests cover a broader range of real-world scenarios and edge cases.

 **Executing Tests:**